 NET WT 2 lb 4 oz (1.02 kg)

-If a nutritional claim is made on the label, federal labeling requirements must be met.
+If a nutritional claim is made on the label, a nutrition facts panel must be included.

 Resources Where can you find more information about this law?

 - Ohio Department of Agriculture